Monday, March 4, 2013

 The move in the Congress and Senate today, which is based upon the assertion that the protection of the law is no longer needed to protect the rights of minority voters, is specious on its very face.
 It is nothing more than an attempt to turn back the clock in America.
 One of the more unusual aspects of this whole charade is the clamoring by the Right for the addition of the Voter ID requirement.

-As the Democrats; who alleged widespread fraud in the 2000 election; are opposed to a National ID card of any type, including a Voter ID card, the Republicans; who contend that there was no fraud in the 2000 election, and no problem in general; are adamantly for one.
+Democrats; who alleged widespread fraud in the 2000 election; are opposed to a National ID card of any type, including a Voter ID card.
+Republicans; who contend that there was no fraud in the 2000 election, and no problem in general; are adamantly for one.
 Neither side is consistent in its reasoning; therefore both positions are suspect.

 Simply put, too many people have fought too hard and for too long to attain the Right to Vote for us to turn back the clock now.
 For us, as a nation, to return the sanctity of the voting process back to the Sates is an invitation to return again to the days when such a law was necessary, and people were beaten in the streets for asking for one.